SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 Now that we have verified that the REST MicroGateway feature is passing through the various REST requests, let's take a look at some sample/example code to generate a response using a messaging topic consumer.

-The following section assumes you are using the Solace Java JCSMP API, which is availalbe at our samples GitHub repo: [https://github.com/SolaceSamples/solace-samples-java](https://github.com/SolaceSamples/solace-samples-java).
+The following section assumes you are using the Solace Java JCSMP API, which is availalbe at our [Samples GitHub repo](https://github.com/SolaceSamples/solace-samples-java).
 However, the modifications and concepts apply to other Solace APIs and other messaging APIs (JMS, C, C#, JavaScript, etc.).
-Other APIs are available here: [https://github.com/solacesamples/](https://github.com/solacesamples/)
+Other APIs are available on https://github.com/solacesamples/

 Positive
 : For a video guide on how to download, setup, run, and configure the Solace Java Samples, check out these videos: [Solace Java Samples Part 1](https://www.youtube.com/watch?v=eTcmeLzkFN8&list=PLY1Ks8JEfJR5H6LMgs6EJ_SYcDf3IZsjd&index=5) and [Solace Java Samples Part 2](https://www.youtube.com/watch?v=14yUT5pdyBk&list=PLY1Ks8JEfJR5H6LMgs6EJ_SYcDf3IZsjd&index=4)